There are three eligibility requirements to earn the CNS: Education, Supervised Practice Experience, and Examination.

 Coursework Requirement

-- Coursework must be from a United States regionally/institutionally accredited institution or its foreign equivalent; credits are semester credit hours.
+Coursework must be from a United States regionally/institutionally accredited institution recognized by the Council on Higher Education Accreditation or its foreign equivalent; credits are semester credit hours.

 ***Personalized nutrition is an interdisciplinary field that draws upon a broad range of sciences to advance human health.
 It considers the unique makeup of individuals and specifically identified sub-groupings of people with similar characteristics, and encompasses a person-centered approach to nutrition science evidence, education, and clinical care.